GitBruno/docxicml/README.md

 Limitations
 -----------
-As it stands this tool is a prototype and there is lots of room for improvements.
-First and formost we need to finalise implementation of all the [elements listed above](#supported-elements).
+As it stands, this tool is still a prototype and there is lots of room for improvements.
+First and foremost we need to finalise implementation of all the [elements listed above](#supported-elements).

 In the future it would be good if we could round-trip the files.
-So we can save a textile back to DOCX, so we can keep all files updated when there is a change.
+Eg save a Textile file back to DOCX, this way we can keep all files updated when there is a change.
 (And there is always a change!)

 Getting Help